dotnet/docs/docs/core/tools/nuget-signed-package-verification.md

 ## Linux

 > [!IMPORTANT]
 > Although signed-package verification functionality was added in .NET 5 SDK's, the functionality isn't supported on Linux until .NET 6.0.400 SDK.
-We strongly recommend that signed-package verification not be used with .NET SDK's below 6.0.400.
+Don't use signed-package verification with .NET SDK versions earlier than 6.0.400.

 Prior to .NET 8 Preview 4 SDK, verification is disabled by default during package restore operations.
 To opt in, set the environment variable `DOTNET_NUGET_SIGNATURE_VERIFICATION` to `true`.